snowplow/snowplow/README.md

 ---

-### Public Roadmap

-This repository also contains the [Snowplow Public Roadmap][roadmap].
-The Public Roadmap lets you stay up to date and find out what's happening on the Snowplow Platform.
-Help us prioritize our cards: open the issue and leave a 👍 to vote for your favorites.
-Want us to build a feature or function?
-Tell us by heading to our [Discourse forum][discourse] 💬.

 ### Community

 We want to make it super easy for Snowplow users and contributors to talk to us and connect with one another, to share ideas, solve problems and help make Snowplow awesome.
 Join the conversation: